 Would you like to see what “guaranteed, exponential growth” would look like if you added a custom-tailored Bank On Yourself policy to your financial plan?
 Simply request a free, no-obligation Analysis to find out.
 You’ll also get a referral to a Bank On Yourself Authorized Advisor who can answer all your questions.

 In a deflationary environment, income is king.
 So, investors would be struggling to find safe, dependable sources of income.
-Which means top-quality bonds which provide that income – and which make up a major portion of an insurers portfolio – would boom.
+Which means top-quality corporate bonds which provide that income – and which make up a major portion of an insurers portfolio – would boom.

 Bonds do well in a deflationary environment because as interest rates decline, the higher interest being credited on existing bonds become more valuable.
 The companies used by Bank On Yourself Authorized Advisors are some of the financially strongest life insurance groups in the world.

 They have the reserves to be able to hold bonds until maturity, if necessary.
 So (older) bonds with a higher interest rate help offset (new) bonds that may be purchased at a lower interest rate.

 Key Point: It’s important to remember that the guaranteed cash values will continue to grow – and the growth gets better every year, and there’s nothing you can do about it!

 If you crave the adrenalin rush you get from the volatile roller coaster ride of stocks and other investments, the safe and predictable growth of Bank On Yourself may bore you silly.

 We live in an instant gratification society and some people are looking for a quick fix or magic bullet – they want something they can put under their pillow before they go to sleep at night and wake up rich in the morning.

 Well, other than a winning lottery ticket, for most of us, it ain’t gonna’ happen.
 How many more investment bubbles have to burst before we (really) learn that lesson?

-The chart on the right, showing the growth in a typical Bank On Yourself–type policy, is based on the actual growth I’ve received in one of my own polices so far, along with the projected growth based on the current dividend scale.
+The chart below shows the growth in a typical Bank On Yourself–type policy, is based on the actual growth I’ve received in one of my own polices so far, along with the projected growth based on the current dividend scale.